 I fell #in love with this #city.
 It was a #love from first sight.
 And first #sigh 😄 as well.
 I was the #queen of my #story and the #surroundings helped a lot. #magnificent #unique #outstanding – I would simply describe #segovia #spain this way.
 It’s a #lifetime #memory.
 Muchos besos y abrazos 🤗😘 photo by @tanyagotravel

-I thought nothing could ever surprise me in Spain, after having my only brother living there for almost two decades and after visiting that super vibrant country about 8 to 10 times.
+I thought nothing could ever surprise me in Spain, after having my only brother living there for almost two decades and after visiting that super vibrant country about 10 times.
 But I was wrong.
 Previously I’ve been to Madrid, Barcelona, Valencia, Toledo, Canary islands (Tenerife and La Gomera), Vinaros, Benicarlo, Alicante, collado Viallba and plenty of small villages, whose names I can’t recall right now.
-I liked all of them, but what truly impressed me and turned to be a lifetime memory is definitely Segovia.
+I liked all of them, but what truly impressed me and turned to be a lifetime memory was definitely Segovia.

 TO DO THINGS in Segovia, Spain